Designing the Workflow

 MAC Address Registration

-1. In the MAC Address Registration tile, click Add.
+1. Hover your cursor over MAC Address Registration and click Add.

 The MAC Address Registration sidebar is displayed.